ufdsat/Frailty-Prediction-EHR/README.md

 Numerical features were scaled to range between 0 and 1.
 Categorical features were encoded to be from 1 to K (number of categories).

-## Machine learning model development
+## Machine learning model
 We applied eXtreme Gradient Boosting (XGBoost) to build the machine learning models.
 To overcome data imbalance, the weights of the minority class were set to be the ratio between the number of non-frail patients and frail patients for each surgical service.

 ## Machine learning model performance & evaluation
 To evaluate our ML models, we used nested cross-validation with five outer folds and five inner folds (5x5 nested-CV).
+We evaluated the model performance using:
+  - Area under the receiver operating characteristic curve (AUROC),
+  - Accuracy,
+  - Balanced accuracy,
+  - Sensitivity
+  - Specificity

 <p align="center">
   Overview of nested crossvalidation